Note: If you’re looking for the COVID-19 Grantmaking Program, click here.

 - Schedule a site visit

-Once the Letter of Intent has been completed and the Grantmaking Program Coordinator has confirmed your agency’s eligibility, you will receive the next steps regarding the proposal process.
+Once the site visit has been completed, Julie will confirm your agency’s eligibility and you will receive the next steps regarding the application process.

 The Community Foundation of the Fox River Valley Provides grants in the following designated charitable categories: